Chalarangelo/30-seconds-of-code/content/snippets/js/s/passive-scroll-listener-performance.md

 dateModified: 2023-03-07
 ---

 When working with scroll listeners in JavaScript, one can often run into performance issues.
 This is because scroll listeners are triggered on **every single scroll event**, which can be quite frequent.
 Most of the time, such listeners are used for infinite scrolling and lazy loading, meaning that the scroll event won't be intercepted.
-As such, `Event.preventDefault()` will not be called, guving us an optimization opportunity.
+As such, `Event.preventDefault()` will not be called, giving us an optimization opportunity.

 ```js
 window.addEventListener('scroll', () => {